-According to the Urology Care Foundation, overactive bladder or OAB is not a disease but a collection of symptoms caused when your brain mistakenly instructs your bladder to void even when it doesn’t need to.
+According to the Urology Care Foundation, overactive bladder or OAB is not a disease but a collection of symptoms that happen when your brain mistakenly instructs your bladder to empty, even when it doesn’t need to.

 Sometimes it results from bladder muscles contracting too often, causing you to pee before you really need to.

 If you’ve ever felt the need to pee inconveniently right before making a public presentation, you know firsthand that anxiety can be linked with frequent urination.